 What does the committee do?
 This committee is responsible for setting up concessions, selling before, during, and after each show, and cleanup afterward.
 The concessions committee usually sells CTE merchandise, water, chips, popcorn, candy, and other assorted treats, along with Candy Grams, which are the personalized boxes of candy with a trinket attached that are delivered to cast members during the shows.

 What is the time commitment?
 Committee members do not need to attend any rehearsals but will usually need to work 2-3 shows, which means members will not be able to watch the shows they are assigned to work.
 No prior experience is needed.
-Please note that for Fall 2023, we are trying a new program that will have concessions volunteers providing snacks at rehearsals, in addition to performances.

 Committee chair responsibilities: The chairperson is responsible for reaching out to all committee members, creating the work schedule, purchasing/obtaining all concessions and supplies, overseeing setup and cleanup before and after each show, and maintaining the cash box.
 Coolers for water and other drinks are provided by committee members.